 Guiding Purchase Decisions

-Because a cap rate can suggest what kind of return a given property will generate you can use it to choose between investments.
-All things being equal, the property with the higher cap rate will be a more profitable investment.
+Because a cap rate can suggest what kind of return a given property will generate, you can use it to choose between investments.

 Evaluating Overall Markets

-You can use cap rate to evaluate how healthy a market is.
+You can use the cap rate to evaluate how healthy a market is.
 Lower cap rates indicate a stronger market where properties are in high demand.
 Major cities usually have higher cap rates than smaller markets.

 Determining Lending Limits